 Call or email us today to schedule a free, no-commitment consultation

-Day Shell & Liljenquist, L.C. provides practical advice and cost-effective litigation services for clients facing divorce, custody, child support, or other family law issues statewide throughout Utah, including St. George, Vernal, Tooele, and Logan.
-When your family is on the verge of change, we help smooth the transition by providing divorce services tailored to fit your needs.
-When we meet, we explain the issues, including:
+We provide practical advice and cost-effective litigation services for clients facing divorce, custody, child support, or other family law issues in Salt Lake City and throughout Utah.
+When your family is on the verge of change, we help ease the transition by providing divorce services tailored to fit your needs.

 Couples wishing to divorce in Utah must meet a residency requirement.
 You or your spouse must reside in a single county in Utah for a minimum of three months immediately before filing for divorce.
 Additionally, you must have valid grounds for divorce.
 The potential grounds for divorce in Utah are: